albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     Note that we now have a longer and more meaningful name, `RANDOM_GENERATOR`.
 The bigger the variable scope, the more thought needs to be put into the variable's name.

-## How can we test functionality that makes use of static?
+## How can we test functionality that makes use of static methods?

+**The scope of this section is to highlight shortcomings of static methods and while itt refers to objects it is not a comprehensive guide to OOP.**  OOP is discussed in depth in the following sections.

 The following test invokes our game.